buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 - `User`: These profiles consist of a single member.
 A private user profile is automatically created once you join the platform.
-Only the owner of the profile can create and manage content and other features within the profile.
+Only the owner of the profile can create and manage content and other features within this type of profile.
 Users can create additional private or public user profiles for different aspects of their personal and professional lives.
 - `Group`: A group profile offers collaborative features for your friends, family or colleagues.
 Create group profiles for projects, departments, teams or any other form of user space.